As the world becomes increasingly uncertain, Regions Financial Corporation (RF) offers stability - The Dwinnex

-Regions Financial Corporation (NYSE: RF) closed the day trading at $20.66 down -5.06% from the previous closing price of $21.76.
-In other words, the price has decreased by -$0.90 from its previous closing price.
-On the day, 14818955 shares were traded.
-RF stock price reached its highest trading level at $21.40 during the session, while it also had its lowest trading level at $20.47.
+The closing price of Regions Financial Corporation (NYSE: RF) was $17.65 for the day, down -6.91% from the previous closing price of $18.96.
+In other words, the price has decreased by -$1.31 from its previous closing price.
+On the day, 31079297 shares were traded.
+RF stock price reached its highest trading level at $18.66 during the session, while it also had its lowest trading level at $17.38.

 Sponsored